Epigenetic regulation of transposable elements in the plant kingdom: Mutualism

-There is also evidence to suggest that trasposons play a more general role than was previously thought in the formation of miRNAs as well as in the silencing of centromeres.
+There is also evidence to suggest that transposons play a more general role than was previously thought in the formation of miRNAs as well as in the silencing of centromeres.

 Parasitism

 Though the majority of information on transposons is in relation to their parasitic effect, it is sometimes unclear as to how exactly they hurt the host organism.
 To clarify, there are several ways in which a negative effect can be produced by transposable elements.